 With live streaming growing increasingly popular, the BS1H is capable of transmitting high-quality footage to social streaming platforms over a wired LAN collection.
 It can stream 4K 60p video in H.265 which means the bit rate is halved and the image quality is kept the same.
 The lack of a screen may be off-putting but its modular system means you can easily attach an external recorder such as the Atmos Ninja V which will also make it capable of outputting 12-bit raw video.

-Read more: Blackmagic Pocket Cinema Camera 6K Pro review
+Read our full Blackmagic Pocket Cinema Camera 6K Pro review for more details

 How we test cameras